symfony-cmf/symfony-cmf-docs/cookbook/creating_a_cms/sonata-admin.rst

 Installation
 ~~~~~~~~~~~~

-Install the following package is installed:
+Ensure that you have the following package installed:

 .. code-block:: javascript